yingying-xiang/HaloFormula/README.md

 # HaloFormula

+#Solved and updated the corrected version to "Releases" on April 13, 2026.

-#Due to a correction required for the Aromaticity Index, the corrected software will be released asap (Solved and updated the corrected version to "Releases" on April 13, 2026).
+#Due to a correction required for the Aromaticity Index, the corrected software will be released asap

 #This software is currently compatible only with Windows.
 Due to the large file size of the curated database (44 GB), a demonstration database is available upon reasonable request for academic research purposes (Please contact the first author of the manuscript).
 The authors are also preparing a demonstration data file, a demonstration database, and a detailed explanation of the output files.